MichaelKarina/Realistic-Sphere/README.md

 3.Open index.html in your web browser to see the rotating sphere in action.

 ## 📁 Project Structure
-- **'app.js': Contains the Three.js scene setup and animation logic.
+- **'app.js'**: Contains the Three.js scene setup and animation logic.
-- **'Three.js': Entry point of the application, integrates app.js and manages the rendering loop.
+- **'Three.js'**: Entry point of the application, integrates app.js and manages the rendering loop.
-- **'index.html': HTML file that includes the necessary script tags to load index.js and display the 3D scene.
+- **'index.html'**: HTML file that includes the necessary script tags to load index.js and display the 3D scene.

 ## 🤝 Contributing
-**Feel free to fork this repository and make your own modifications.
+Feel free to fork this repository and make your own modifications.
 Pull requests are welcome!

 ##📧 Contact
 For any questions or inquiries, please reveal the contact information below: